ChaturaApp/ChaturaApp.github.io/privacy-policy.md

 ### B) Technical metadata for reliability and diagnostics

-Our backend records limited **metadata logs** for reliability and troubleshooting, such as:
+Our backend may record limited **metadata logs** for reliability and troubleshooting, such as:

 - timestamps
 - status codes